mangushev/mtad-gat/docs/index.md

 Future experiments:

 - bottleneck on VAE is 18 considering SMD 38 features.
-Different value can be experimented with
+Different value can be experimented with.
+Paper specifies 300 bottleneck size, I didn't get it

 - training often gets into NaN cuased by backptopagation.
 I just restart in a loop.
 Gradient clipping and learning rate helps.
 May be some optimizer parameters could help further